kallaway/100-days-of-code/log.md

 **Thoughts**: I had a great time today learning the advanced loops and writing a simple program that took me a couple hours to get where I wanted it.
 It took longer then I thought, but felt good to go through the process and end with a program written cleanly and commented that I was satisfied with.

 ### Day 7: Wednesday, May 15, 2019

+**Today's Progress**: I've continued to work through "The Complete Web Developer in 2019: Zero to Mastery" on Udemy and went through learning about using git, github and the command log.
+I got my system setup with bash since I use windows and became familiar with push/pull requests.
+I got stuck on the 3 final challenges at the end of the JS section which I will continue to work on to come up with a solution.

+**Thoughts**: It was very frustrating getting stuck for so long on the 3 challenges and not being able to finish any of them, but I learned a lot using stackoverflow and other sources trying to understand and find solutions.
+I'm proud of my progress today and ready to go through the NPM section tomorrow.

+### Day 8: Thursday, May 16, 2019